 There are however, also reasons why someone might not qualify for a debt consolidation loan:

-What Is a Debt Consolidation Loan and Where to Get for Help
+What’s a Debt Consolidation Loan and Where to Get Help

 Some people aren’t sure what a debt consolidation loan is, or what the best way to consolidate credit card debt may be for their situation.
-For expert advice and guidance about the best consolidation loans and alternative consolidation options, contact us to speak with an experienced Credit Counsellor.
+Contact us for expert advice and guidance about the best consolidation options for car loans, credit card debt, personal loans and more.
+Speak with an experienced Credit Counsellor.
 We will help you find the right solution before it’s too late.
 Speaking with one of our non-profit Credit Counsellors is completely free and confidential.
-No matter how complicated your situation may be, they will provide you with information so that you can figure out a good solution.
+No matter how complicated your situation may be, they will provide you with information so that you can figure out the best solution.